 Summer quarter at the University of Washington Tacoma is scheduled for nine weeks each summer.
 Students may register for A-term, B-term, Full-term or a combination of the three.

 Full-term courses are held during the entire nine weeks.
 Courses held during the first four and a half weeks are considered "A-term."
 Courses held during the second four and a half weeks are considered "B-term."
 Withdrawal deadlines depend on whether the course is identified as an A, B or full term course and whether you are registered for only A-term, B-term or Full-term of the three course types.

 Summer Full-Term Course Withdrawals

-The last day to withdraw from Full-term courses.
-No Official Withdrawal forms will be accepted after this date.
+The last day to withdraw from Full-term courses is on the Friday of the eighth week of the quarter.
+No withdrawals will be accepted after this date.

 Summer A-Term Course Withdrawals